 Japan is a land of legend and mystique.
 A place of ancient paths leading to imposing castles, dark temples, and forested mountain trails, there is no better place to get off the beaten path and follow the roads of old than in Nagano; into the heart of this fascinating country and culture.

-In that spirit with are happy to announce our new 3-Day Snow Monkeys & Nakasendo Walking Tour, which led by an English-speaking guide combines visits to some of the region’s most popular destinations before taking you away from the crowds and along memorable walks on the ancient mountain trade route through the Kiso Valley – the historic Nakasendo Trail.
+In that spirit with are happy to announce our new 3-Day Snow Monkeys & Nakasendo Walking Tour.
+Led by an English-speaking guide this three day tour combines visits to some of the region’s most popular destinations before taking you away from the crowds and along memorable walks on the ancient mountain trade route through the Kiso Valley – the historic Nakasendo Trail.

-Trade and movement along the Nakasendo Trail was closely monitored and (of course) taxed at postal towns, called ‘juku’ in Japanese.
-In total, 67 postal towns controlled movement along the road and luckily several survive to this day, having retained much of their traditional characters.
-Walking between the some of the towns along the original road, through an undulating landscape of mixed farmland, rice fields, and forests is one of the highlights of this tour – and sure to be one of your most memorable experiences while in Japan.
+Trade and movement along the Nakasendo Trail was closely monitored and (of course) taxed at postal towns called ‘juku’ in Japanese.
+In total, 67 postal towns controlled movement along the road and luckily several survive to this day, having retained much of their traditional character.
+Walking along the original road between towns, through an undulating landscape of mixed farmland, rice fields, and forests is one of the highlights of this tour – and sure to be one of your most memorable experiences while in Japan.

 Starting at JR Nagano Station, this tour first heads to the famous hot spring-bathing snow monkeys of Jigokudani.
 As the only troop of monkeys known to bathe in the natural hot springs endemic to this region, the Snow Monkey Park is an unforgettable experience and a unique opportunity to observe these curious creatures in close proximity.